 - Click Advanced > Judicial Calendar.
 Click on the hamburger menu in the top left corner and select “Advanced” from the dropdown.
 From the lefthand menu, select “Judicial Calendar.”

 - Add a New Judicial Calendar.
 Choose the Org, if applicable.
-Click the gray “+ Add a New Judicial Calendar” button.
+Click the “+ Add a New Judicial Calendar” button.

 This will create a judicial calendar named “New Judicial Calendar” which will begin with weekends and federal holidays blocked out.

 - Edit judicial calendar name.
 To edit the name of the calendar, click the pencil to the right of the calendar name.
 Change the name to whatever you like.
-When you are done changing, click the blue checkmark to save.
+When you are done changing, click the checkmark to save.

 - Choose dates.
-The darker, grayed-out dates on the calendar, like the weekends on the calendar below, will not be counted.
+The unselected dates on the calendar, like the weekends on the calendar below, will not be counted.
 To toggle a date “on” to be counted, or “off” to not be counted, simply click on that date.
-The date will change from either gray to white or white to gray.
-Go through the calendar and gray-out any dates that should not be counted.
+The date will toggle from counted to uncounted.
+Go through the calendar and unselect any dates that should not be counted.

 Once you’ve finished choosing the dates for your judicial calendar, the calendar will appear as a choice when choosing a calendar for a deadline.
 Judicial calendars can be edited at any time.